Bruce Highway — Haughton River Floodplain Upgrade

-The Haughton River Floodplain, located 50 kilometers south of Townsville, is one of the most complex floodplains in Queensland, Australia.
-The floodplain experiences regular flood events spreading for up to 13.5 kilometers along the Bruce Highway, part of the national land transport network.
+The Haughton River Floodplain, located 50 kilometres south of Townsville, is one of the most complex floodplains in Queensland, Australia.
+The floodplain experiences regular flood events spreading for up to 13.5 kilometres along the Bruce Highway, part of the national land transport network.
 On average this section of highway, containing four main waterways, sugar cane railways, weirs and levees, closes every one to two years, isolating the township of Giru and significantly affecting locals, tourists, transport operators and other motorists.

 HDR, in a design joint venture with Arup and through an alternate delivery model for the Queensland Department of Transport and Main Roads with The Infrastructure Group, designed replacements for a series of sub-standard waterway crossings to remove the flood vulnerability of the Bruce Highway across the Haughton River floodplain.
 Through the HDR and design joint venture team's unique and innovative approach, the final design solution reduced the number of bridges from 16 (during the reference design) to seven in detailed design.
-This saved more than 2000 linear meters of bridge, without significantly increasing the waterway area of transverse culverts.
+This saved more than 2000 linear metres of bridge, without significantly increasing the waterway area of transverse culverts.
 The improved flood immunity of the highway, which is a strategic link to North Queensland, will reduce average annual road closures from four days to one hour, providing a benefit to both commuters and the freight sector.

 The AU$514 million upgrade also means improved safety for motorists.
-This is achieved through the replacement of three key bridges (including a wider Haughton River Bridge), realignment of the Reed Beds curve, upgrades to local intersections, provision of two grade-separated interchanges (removing two at-level sugar cane rail crossings), numerous intersection upgrades, 13.7 kilometers of pavement on a new alignment upstream of the existing highway, and the installation of wide center line treatments.
+This is achieved through the replacement of three key bridges (including a wider Haughton River Bridge), realignment of the Reed Beds curve, upgrades to local intersections, provision of two grade-separated interchanges (removing two at-level sugar cane rail crossings), numerous intersection upgrades, 13.7 kilometres of pavement on a new alignment upstream of the existing highway, and the installation of wide centre line treatments.

-A foam-stabilized pavement was adopted as sections of the new road alignment will still be prone to overtopping in severe weather.
+A foam-stabilised pavement was adopted as sections of the new road alignment will still be prone to overtopping in severe weather.
 This will provide enhanced performance in saturated conditions and lead to a more resilient road network.